Axcol3/HealthTracking/README.md

 - **Database**: a module for working with user files, password hashing, and saving data.
 - **isValid**: a module for input validation (e.g., checking password correctness).
 - **MainLabel**: the main module that handles the graphical interface, including the login and registration screens.
+- **HomeLabel**: the module for handling the user's home screen after login, including updating user data, exporting history, and user management.
+  - The `HomeLabel` class provides a home screen after the user logs in.
+It allows users to update their personal data (weight, height, blood type, activity level), manage their accounts (update name, password, or delete the account), and save their history.
+It also manages the display of a popup for data updates, ensuring users are prompted to update their information only once a day.

 ### Problems Encountered:
 - Issues with correctly reading and writing data to JSON files.